Show All Answers

 No. If you overpay a citation and the court office issues you a refund, not cashing the refund will not hold off the reporting of your citation to the Department of Transportation.
 Citations are reported to the Department of Transportation immediately after a finding has been entered.

-The recycling center accepts yard waste (leaves, branches), scrap metal, #1 & #2 plastics, cardboard, newspaper, magazines, household mail, used motor oil, used antifreeze, clothing, cans, computers and peripherals, televisions, and metal appliances that do NOT contain freon.
-It does not accept any construction material such as wood and drywall, refrigerators, dehumidifiers or air conditioners.
+The recycling center accepts yard waste (leaves, branches), scrap metal, #1 & #2 plastics, cardboard, newspaper, magazines, household mail, used motor oil, used antifreeze, cans, and appliances (refrigerators, dehumidifiers, air conditioners).
+It does not accept any construction (wood, drywall) and tires.
+Please call are see attached for more information.